bjeptum/alx-low_level_programming/0x1C-makefiles/README.md

  - What are the most common / useful rules
  - What are variables and how to set and use them

-### The description of the rules and variables is as follows:
+### The description of the rules and variables used in the files to complete the project is as follows:

 A. Rules
 | Rule | Description |